 Introduced to Tregrehan, England by Tom Hudson in 1993 where four plants remain, all 8–10 m in 2020 (T. Hudson pers. comm.), originating from three different locations in Yunnan, China: Zhongdian Gorge, Jianchuan, and the Salween near Gongshan.

 In 2001 it was introduced to Kew from Sichuan (SICH 2254) and there are three plants there in 2020.
 A plant from the same collection, growing at Chevithorne Barton in Devon, was 1.5 m in 2012 although four years earlier it had been measured at 3 m – this reduction is perhaps because of the severity of the intervening winters.
 Plants of Q. rehderiana (Coombes 479, collected in 1998, Rippin 26 and 28, collected in 1999) at the Sir Harold Hillier Gardens have grown well, with a total of six plants, the tallest 6.7 m × 21.5 cm dbh in 2020 (B. Clarke pers. comm.).
 At Chevithorne Barton a plant from Rippin 26 was about 8 m in 2020 (J. MacEwen pers. comm.
 2020).
-There are three plants at Thenford House, Northamptonshire.
-The largest, a tree given by Keith Rushforth, is now 15 m, the others are 6 and 7 m (D. Webster pers. comm.
+There are two plants at Thenford House, Northamptonshire, at 6 and 7 m (D. Webster pers. comm.
 2020).
 At Peasmarsh Place, East Sussex, it had reached 12 m × 23 cm by 2018 (The Tree Register 2020).